NA-50 of the Peruvian Air Force

 Photos:

-The black & white picture shown below was obtained from the Aero-Photography Service of the Peruvian Air Force, shows a North American AT-6 at the Air Force base of “Las Palmas” in Lima, Peru.
+The black & white picture below was obtained from the Aero-Photography Service of the Peruvian Air Force and shows a North American AT-6 at the Air Force base of “Las Palmas” in Lima, Peru.
 The airplane shows its full metallic finish and the insignias of the Peruvian Air Force.

 • Crew: One